CSCI4100U/F23Project/README.md

 ### Optional Functional Requirements

-Projects may receive more marks for implementing the following:
+Projects will receive more marks for implementing some number of the following:
 - Data tables
 - Charts
 - Maps